avatar29A/emacs-config/README.md

 Require: Emacs 24.4 or above.

-Now more actual with repository: https://github.com/avatar29A/cl-studio
+Now more is actual this repository https://github.com/avatar29A/cl-studio